5 Myths of Cloud-Based Accounting Software: Debunked

 The added stability of cloud-based accounting software is keeping pace with the world as workers become more remote-based and less dependent on traditional office space.
 Now, you can look for the best accountants when you’re hiring and their location doesn’t matter.
 No more relocation expenses.

 Myth 3: My Data Isn’t Secure on the Cloud

 Just because a software is housed on a desktop or local network doesn’t mean it’s safe.
-The data can still be hacked by cybercriminals or it could be lost if the software fails.
+The data can still be hacked by cybercriminals or it could be lost if the software or hardware fails.
 It’s important that you backup your data securely - no matter if it’s on the cloud or a local device.